-We use Firebase's Storage and real-time database two services.
-Save the judged face pictures in Storage and name them with time stamps.
-Record images and generate URLs.; In real-time database, we combine the data with blockchain technology, using heart rate, body temperature, time stamp and index to calculate the hash value of the current block data, and then upload all the data to the cloud space of database.
-Figure 22 shows the stored data in Firebase Realtime database.
-You can see that the value of previous hash of index 4 block is equal to the value of hash of index3 block.
-Figure 23 shows the stored imaged in Firebase Storage.
+We use Firebase's Storage and real-time database to save the judged face pictures in Storage and name them with timestamps and record images and generate URLs.
+We combine the data with blockchain technology, using heart rate, body temperature, time, thermal image URL and index to calculate the hash value of the current block data.
+We use SHA256 to get the hash of each block referred as equation (1).
+Then, upload all the data to the cloud database.
+Figure 23 shows the stored data in Firebase Realtime database.
+You can see that the value of previoushash of index 4 block is equal to the value of hash of index3 block.
+Figure 24 shows the stored imaged in Firebase Storage.